unicode-org/cldr/docs/site/index/keyboard-workgroup.md

 title: CLDR Keyboard Subcommittee
 ---

-# CLDR Keyboard Subcommittee
+# CLDR Keyboard Workgroup

-The CLDR Keyboard Subcommittee is developing a new cross-platform standard XML format for use by keyboard authors for inclusion in the CLDR source repository.
+The CLDR Keyboard Subcommittee is responsible for the development and maintenance of a standard cross-platform XML format for use by keyboard authors.

-## News

-2023-Feb-29: The CLDR-TC has authorized the proposed specification to be released as stable (out of Technical Preview).

-2023-May-15: The CLDR-TC has authorized [Public Review Issue #476](https://www.unicode.org/review/pri476/) of the proposed specification, as a "Technical Preview."
-The PRI closed on 2023-Jul-15.

 ## Background